If you have a question that we have not answered for you, please contact us for more information.

 • Your computer meets the basic technology requirements (check with your in-company IT support if in doubt)

-• You are able to check your email on a regular basis
+• You can check your email regularly

 • You can download and use files and software